luyangshang/CyberCraft/CyberCraft/scenarios/README.txt

 You have added new reference to assets in assetsTable.json.
 However, the path is wrong.

-*Uncaught SyntaxError: Unexpected token , in JSON at position XXX One of the JSON files have syntax error.
+*Uncaught SyntaxError: Unexpected token , in JSON at position XXX One of the JSON files has syntax error.
 It could be the newly added JSON file.
 A debugger may offer you a link directly to the place of the error.